Accounting & Bookkeeping

 November 22, 2025 10 min read

-The Martin Group had a December year-end.
-Their company tax return was due on the 15th of January under the lodgement program.
-Rachel had been waiting for their financial statements since November.
-She had sent two emails.
-The client’s bookkeeper had responded to neither.
-And somewhere between Christmas, New Year, and the January rush, the deadline had passed without the return being lodged or an extension being requested.
+Picture 4:30 on a Friday afternoon in February.
+A senior accountant realises that a larger client’s company tax return, due on 15 January under the lodgement program, was never lodged.
+The firm had been waiting on the client’s financial statements since November.
+Two emails went unanswered.
+And somewhere between Christmas, New Year, and the January rush, the deadline passed without the return being lodged or an extension being requested.

 The Lodgement Tracking Problem